Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 The emulator can be very slow but is a good option if you have a fast machine or don't have an Android device.

 Positive
-: Run the app to validate that the emulator and the Android SDK are working properly
+: Run the app to validate that the emulator and the Android SDK are working properly.

 ### Adding assets to the project

 We will need to add an image to the app.
 You can find it [here](https://docs.google.com/uc?export=download&id=1_y5IhZQpKWl3rfybf47ugyYEDbYxCpIz).
 Download the zip file and extract the image.
 Images need to be stored in a specific place.
 In your project expand the ``res`` directory (resources) and then right-click on drawable inside res.
-On right-clicking you will see ```'Reveal in Explorer(or Finder)'```.
+On right-clicking you will see ```'Reveal in Explorer (or Finder)'```.
 Click on this and then drag or copy your downloaded image into the drawable folder (not into ``drawable-v24``).

 ## Build the layout